Amr Warda: International career

 On 11 October 2015, Warda made his debut for the Egypt national team in a friendly match against Zambia in Abu Dhabi.
-His exceptional season year with Panetolikos was his passport to be called by Héctor Cúper to the 30-man provisional 2017 Africa Cup of Nations squad.
+His good spell at Panetolikos resulted in him receiving a call-up from Héctor Cúper to the 30-man provisional 2017 Africa Cup of Nations squad.
 He helped Egypt reach the final by scoring the last penalty in the semifinals over the Burkina Faso, but the crucial last match ended in a 1–2 defeat by Cameroon.

+On 4 March 2016, Warda was called up in Egypt squad ahead of friendly games against Nigeria on 25 and 29 March.

-In May 2018 he was named in Egypt's preliminary squad for the 2018 FIFA World Cup in Russia.
+In May 2018, he was named in Egypt's preliminary squad for the 2018 FIFA World Cup in Russia.
 On 26 June 2019, Warda was excluded from the national team camp over sexual harassment claims.
 However, the Egyptian Football Association recalled him to the national team two days later after the player posted an apology video on his official account on Facebook.

 Personal life

 He is the son of former international basketball player Mohsen Medhat Warda.